SharePoint/sp-dev-docs/docs/general-development/performancepoint-services-in-sharepoint.md

-### PerformancePoint Services extensions that run on the SharePoint Server 2013 front-end web server
+### PerformancePoint Services extensions that run on the SharePoint front-end web server

 Custom editors (and other supported custom applications) run on the front-end web server within a PerformancePoint Services application instance.
 Editors are typically deployed as .aspx pages and are installed in the path  `%ProgramFiles%\\Common Files\\Microsoft Shared\\web server extensions\\15\\TEMPLATE\\LAYOUTS`.
 Editors call the  [BIMonitoringServiceApplicationProxy](https://msdn.microsoft.com/library/Microsoft.PerformancePoint.Scorecards.BIMonitoringServiceApplicationProxy.aspx) object or [SPDataStore](https://msdn.microsoft.com/library/Microsoft.PerformancePoint.Scorecards.Store.SPDataStore.aspx) object to author or process content, as follows: